-A set of introductory articles written or compiled by libcom.org clearly explaining different issues and topics, and ideas.
+A set of introductory articles written or compiled by libcom.org clearly explaining key issues and topics from a libertarian communist perspective.

 libcom.org is a resource for all people who wish to fight to improve their lives, their communities and their working conditions.
 We want to discuss, learn from successes and failures of the past and develop strategies to increase the power we, as ordinary people, have over our own lives.